The first British annual was

 and printing from the plate, all of which typically required many weeks and even months for very ambitious projects,

-see Bain, “Gift Book and Annual Illustrations”;
+Bain, “Gift Book and Annual Illustrations”;

 Benson, Printed Picture, 36;